yiyiwii/blog_jane/content/about.md

 mathjax: false
 ---

 Life is short and long, good and bad, sunny and rainy.
-It all depends on my attitudes.
 I hope, after a breeze, I can leave some traces in life.

 Here are my notebooks about what I have learned and some random thoughts about my life.
 Some notes are probably straight forward.
 It simply helps me improve my communication and expression skills.
 Moreover, writing serves as a way of organizing my thoughts, which gives me a clean and calm mind.
+Hope it can help you too.

-Other than writing and reading, I exercise regularly.
+Besides writing and reading, I exercise regularly.